-A turbulent year has raised questions about the long-term future of the monarchy
+The last few years has raised questions about the long-term future of the monarchy.

 Simply put, the Royal Family is one of the longest-lasting institutions in Europe.
 While they used to wield a huge amount of power, and would mercilessly conquer territories far and wide, these days, the family is far smaller, and mostly just acts as a symbolic keeper of tradition.